robhagemans/ansipipe/README.md

 ANSI|pipe
 ========

-ANSI|pipe is a small utility that addresses three issues I encountered when porting Unix console applications to Windows:
+**ANSI|pipe** is a small utility that addresses three issues I encountered when porting Unix console applications to Windows:

 1. Windows executables must be compiled as either a 'console' or a 'GUI' application.
-GUI applications either have an ugly console window pop up or do not have access to the console even if started from the command line.
+Thus, windowed applications either have an ugly console window pop up or do not have access to the console even if started from the command line.
 2. The Windows command line does not recognise ANSI escape sequences.
-Any code that relies on escape sequences to prettify the console interface needs to be rewritten using OS-specific toolkits.
+Any code that relies on escape sequences to prettify the console interface would need to be rewritten using OS-specific toolkits.
-3. While under modern Unix, it is a safe bet that the console will understand UTF-8, in the Windows world UTF-16 is dominant.
+3. Under modern Unix, it is a safe bet that the console will understand UTF-8, but in the Windows world UTF-16 is dominant.
 Even worse, the standard Windows console still uses legacy codepages rather than Unicode by default.

-If your goal is just to maintain a Windows port of a utility you've written originally for the Unix world, this is an unwelcome distraction.
-Moreover, solving it on an issue-by-issue basis requires digging into Windows API functions that are likely to be unfamiliar.
+If your goal is just to maintain a Windows port of a utility you've written originally for the Unix world, diiging into the Windows API is an unwelcome distraction.

+**ANSI|pipe** solves all three issues in one go.

 ## How to use it